sfluegel05/metaNNvis/results/report.md

 which are known to fail sanity checks ([Adebayo et al., 2018](#adebayo2018); [Sixt et al., 2020](#sixt2020)) such as Guided Backpropagation have been excluded.

-# Cross-Framework Introspection
+# MetaNNvis Implementation

+## Requirements

-To accomplish the task of making the selected methods from Captum accessible in TensorFlow and the tf-keras-vis methods accessible in PyTorch, our tool MetaNNvis has to have the following features:
+To accomplish the task of making the selected methods from Captum accessible in TensorFlow and the tf-keras-vis methods accessible in PyTorch, MetaNNvis has to have the following features:

 - **Model translation between PyTorch and TensorFlow**: The tool's most crucial component is the ability to transform a PyTorch model into a TensorFlow model and vice versa.
 The translated model should behave equivalent or at least very